Dispersion of active particles in oscillatory Poiseuille flow: Problem formulation

 Introducing the non-dimensional density or structure function $\hat{G}$ such that $\hat{P}(k, y, \bq, t) = \overline{n}(k,t)\hat{G}(k,y,\bq,t)$ and the small wavenumber expansion $\hat{G} = g(y, \bq, t) + ik\, b(y, \bq, t) +O(k^2)$, we obtain

 where the effective drift and the effective longitudinal dispersivity are given by, respectively,

 In the small-wavenumber expansion, $g$ is the average field and $b$ is the displacement (or fluctuating) field.
 Note that $b$ has units of length, e.g., displacement.
-We emphasize that terms of order $k^3$ and higher do not contribute to either the drift or the dispersion coefficient.
+We emphasize that terms of order $k^3$ and higher do not contribute to either the drift or the dispersion coefficient, as evidenced in equation \eqref{eq:small-k-adv-diffu}.
+In general, a diffusive flux is proportional to the gradient of a concentration; equivalently, in a small-wavenumber expansion in Fourier space, it appears at second order in $k$.
+Physically, a diffusivity describes only leading-order gradient transport and therefore cannot capture higher-order effects.
+Likewise, drift and diffusivity characterize only the lowest moments of the underlying probability distribution.
+To resolve the full probability distribution, one must retain higher-order moments.
 The orientational moments in \eqref{eq:Ueff} are given by

 Similarly, in \eqref{eq:Deff}, we have

 Different from the constant transport coefficients in \citet{peng2020upstream}, the long-time transport coefficients in \eqref{eq:Ueff} and \eqref{eq:Deff} are time-dependent due to the oscillatory flow.